-The Guardian has called the latest season, “Appalling slapstick,” although I don’t know what slapstick about it.
+The Guardian has called the latest season, “Appalling slapstick,” although I don’t know what’s slapstick about it.
 (I haven’t seen any pies thrown.)
 It belongs to the comedy genre of uncomfortableness of The Office and, yes, Seinfeld.
 It’s farce.

 This time around, it forces the farcial uncomfortableness without the natural feel of comedy.
 Characters, like my favorite, Leon, don’t feel nearly as verbally fluid.
 Rather, it appears as though the actors are far too aware of themselves as they act.
 The show feels coerced and preplanned.
 Catchphrases (think Larry’s, “Prettay, prettay good.”) seem too methodically analyzed, not interjected with spontaneity.
-All of this is in direct contrast of the previous seasons of curb.
+All of this is in direct contrast of the previous seasons of Curb.

-I worry how this season will alter the legacy of the show and how its branding have been affected.
+I worry how this season will alter the legacy of the show and how its branding has been affected.
 Maybe it gets better.
 As is, season nine should simply reinforce our belief in the brilliance of what Curb Your Enthusiasm is and not the catalyst for completely changing our mind about it.

 Prime Day Tom Dougherty, CEO - Stealing Share 17 July 2018 Prime Day remains the tops, despite glitches There are very few shopping events that get me excited.
 Let me rephrase that.
 There is only one shopping event that gets me excited — Amazon’s Prime Day.
 Even...